 As Questrade became one of the first financial companies to launch the FHSA account, they wanted to test a framework that could drastically change how they market existing accounts.

-Given the time constraints and limited resources, user interviews were not feasible.
-To establish a starting point, I analyzed user search analytics that led to our site.
+I managed to get 1-2 user interviews to gather some context and established a starting point.
+I also analyzed user search analytics that led to our site via query strings.
 Some of the search terms and questions I collected included:

 A significant amount of data was uncovered, which I needed to place into the context of our product offerings and the stage users were at.
-My analysis boiled down to four key steps regardless of the starting position: exposure, learning, understanding, and application.
+The analysis was worked with another designer to remove bias and it came down to four key stages: exposure, learning, understanding, and application.

 The typical journey on our site prioritized products to relate to users’ needs.
 This approach often required more effort from users to discern their needs while learning about the products.
 Given that our site was externally facing and aimed at acquiring new users, it was primarily used for marketing purposes with high traffic for retargeting.
 Analyzing organic traffic proved challenging, so I mapped out the marketing funnel with an organic approach to see how everything could fit together.